-The types of questionable Provider schemes investigated by Molina include, but are not limited to the following:
+The types of questionable provider schemes investigated by Molina include, but aren't limited to:

-- A Provider knowingly and willfully referring a Member to health care facilities in which or with which the Provider has a financial relationship.
-(Stark Law) - Altering Claims and/or medical record documentation in order to get a higher level of reimbursement. - Balance billing a Molina Member for Covered Services.
-This includes asking the Member to pay the difference between the discounted and negotiated fees, and the Provider's usual and customary fees. - Billing and providing for services to Members that are not Medically Necessary. - Billing for services, procedures and/or supplies that have not been rendered. - Billing under an invalid place of service in order to receive or maximize reimbursement. - Completing certificates of Medical Necessity for Members not personally and professionally known by the Provider. - Concealing a Member's misuse of a Molina identification card.
+- A provider knowingly and willfully referring a member to health care facilities in which or with which the provider has a financial relationship.
+(Stark Law) - Altering claims and/or medical record documentation in order to get a higher level of reimbursement. - Balance billing a Molina member for covered services.
+This includes asking the member to pay the difference between the discounted and negotiated fees and the provider's usual and customary fees. - Billing and providing for services to members that aren't medically necessary. - Billing for services, procedures and/or supplies that haven't been rendered. - Billing under an invalid place of service in order to receive or maximize reimbursement. - Completing certificates of medical necessity for members not personally and professionally known by the provider.

-- Failing to report a Member's forgery or alteration of a prescription or other medical document. - False coding in order to receive or maximize reimbursement. - Inappropriate billing of modifiers in order to receive or maximize reimbursement. - Inappropriately billing of a procedure that does not match the diagnosis in order to receive or maximize reimbursement. - Knowingly and willfully soliciting or receiving payment of kickbacks or bribes in exchange for referring patients. - Not following incident to billing guidelines in order to receive or maximize reimbursement. - Overutilization - Participating in schemes that involve collusion between a Provider and a Member that result in higher costs or charges. - Questionable prescribing practices. - Unbundling services in order to get more reimbursement, which involves separating a procedure into parts and charging for each part rather than using a single global code. - Underutilization, which means failing to provide services that are Medically Necessary. - Upcoding, which is when a Provider does not bill the correct code for the service rendered, and instead uses a code for a like services that costs more. - Using the adjustment payment process to generate fraudulent payments.
+- Concealing a member's misuse of a Molina identification card. - Failing to report a member's forgery or alteration of a prescription or other medical document. - False coding in order to receive or maximize reimbursement. - Inappropriate billing of modifiers in order to receive or maximize reimbursement. - Inappropriately billing of a procedure that doesn't match the diagnosis in order to receive or maximize reimbursement. - Knowingly and willfully soliciting or receiving payment of kickbacks or bribes in exchange for referring patients. - Not following incident to billing guidelines in order to receive or maximize reimbursement. - Overutilization. - Participating in schemes that involve collusion between a provider and a member resulting in higher costs or charges. - Questionable prescribing practices. - Unbundling services in order to get more reimbursement, which involves separating a procedure into parts and charging for each part, rather than using a single global code. - Underutilization, which means failing to provide services that are medically necessary. - Upcoding, which is when a provider doesn't bill the correct code for the service rendered and instead uses a code for a like services that costs more. - Using the adjustment payment process to generate fraudulent payments.

-Examples of Fraud, Waste, and Abuse by a Member
+Examples of Fraud, Waste and Abuse by a Member

-The types of questionable Member schemes investigated by Molina include, but are not limited to, the following:
+The types of questionable member schemes investigated by Molina include, but aren't limited to the following:

-- Benefit sharing with persons not entitled to the Member's benefits. - Conspiracy to defraud State and Federal health care programs. - Doctor shopping, which occurs when a Member consults a number of Providers for the purpose of inappropriately obtaining services. - Falsifying documentation in order to get services approved. - Forgery related to health care. - Prescription diversion, which occurs when a Member obtains a prescription from a Provider for a condition that they do not suffer from and the Member sells the medication to someone else.
+- Benefit sharing with persons not entitled to the member's benefits. - Conspiracy to defraud state and federal health care programs. - Doctor shopping, which occurs when a member consults a number of providers for the purpose of inappropriately obtaining services. - Falsifying documentation in order to get services approved. - Forgery related to health care. - Prescription diversion, which occurs when a member obtains a prescription from a provider for a condition that they don't suffer from, and the member sells the medication to someone else.